bolt/docs/docs/fields/select.md

 reference of what can be passed to a where filter you can see the content fetching documentation.

-In adition to filters on the ContentType values, you can use taxonomy conditions, as in the following example:
+In addition to filters on the ContentType values, you can use taxonomy conditions, as in the following example:

 ```yaml